Bloc/swiftris-checkpoints/08-playing-by-the-rules.md

     }
 ```

-At **#1**, `settleShape()` adds the falling shape to the collection of blocks maintained by `Swiftris`.
-Once the falling shape's blocks are part of the game board, `fallingShape` is nullified and the delegate is notified of a new shape settling into the game board.
+At **#8**, `settleShape()` adds the falling shape to the collection of blocks maintained by `Swiftris`.
+Once the falling shape's blocks are part of the game board, we nullify `fallingShape` and notify the delegate of a new shape settling onto the game board.

 `Swiftris` needs to be able to tell when a shape should settle.
-This happens under two conditions: when one of the shapes' bottom blocks is located immediately above a block on the game board or when one of those same blocks has reached the bottom of the game board.
-The function at **#2** properly detects this occurrence and returns `true` when detected.
+This happens under two conditions: when one of the shapes' bottom blocks touches a block on the game board or when one of those same blocks has reached the bottom of the game board.
+The function at **#9** properly detects this occurrence and returns `true` when detected.

 ### Scoring

 Most, if not all games involve some sort of scoring mechanism; a means by which to garner points.
-Yes, even a game as sophisticated and worldly as Swiftris must admit that its players feed off of small psychological rewards, meaningless as they may be.
+Yes, even a game as sophisticated and well-traveled as Swiftris must admit that its players feed off of small psychological rewards, meaningless as they may be.
 Let's have the `Swiftris` class track the player's current score and level them up as they reach digital milestones:

 ```objc(Swiftris.swift)
  let PreviewColumn = 12